Ravincroft's Retribution - 1. Leaving Home

 ‘…and birds from cats,’ Jayden added.

-The other volunteer, a younger woman with fiery red hair and green eyes pulled back in an untidy ponytail, had dark-green smiling eyes.
-She grinned with a protruding overbite, and then took the joey from Ren.
+The other volunteer, a younger woman with thick, fiery red hair, pulled back in an untidy ponytail.
+Her large, green eyes, even in shadow, stood out.
+She grinned with a protruding overbite and took the joey from Ren.

 ‘Do you need your linen back?’

 ‘Here, you must be thirsty after that little ordeal.’
-Al handed Ren a clean skin bottle of iced tea.
-‘It’s my own homebrew, hope you like it.’
+Al handed Ren a clean skin bottle of liquid.
+‘It’s iced tea.
+My brew, hope you like it.’

 ‘Thanks.
 Hope the joey comes good.’

 Ren picked up his pillow and brushed off the dirt.
-All three piled back into the ute and continued to his country home.
+All three piled back into the Ute and continued to Ren’s place.

-Several boxes were plonked randomly around the generous kitchen-family area.
-Lia re-heated the pizza and they sat around eating pizza and chatting.
+The friends plonked several packed boxes randomly around the large kitchen-family area.
+Lia plugged in the microwave and re-heated the pizza.
+They sat around eating pizza and chatting.

 ‘So, Lia, how do you think your interview went the other day?’
 Jayden asked.